spha-code/kubernetes/README.md

 #### ➤ Check pods
     kubectl get pods

+A pod is the smallest deployable unit in Kubernetes.
+It can contain one or more containers (usually one).
+Pods are ephemeral: they can be created, destroyed, or rescheduled at any time.

 #### ➤ Expose the deployment - Make the application accessible from outside the cluster
     kubectl expose deployment hello-kind --type=NodePort --port=8080 --target-port=80